MESSAGE FROM THE CHIEF SAFETY OFFICER

 As the University of Utah’s inaugural Chief Safety Officer, I am honored to move safety efforts forward in a way that best serves this community.
 Having a sense of safety and belonging is foundational for individuals to grow and thrive, which is essential on a university campus.
 As a department, we are committed to earning your trust as we commit to fulfilling our responsibilities with integrity, compassion, and respect.

 Since joining the U in early 2020, I have reorganized our safety functions in order to build an infrastructure that increases capacity, improves accountability and transparency, and better meets the needs of the U community.
-Under the new structure, I oversee five operational units: University Police, Emergency Services, U Health Security, Campus Security, and Community Services.
+Under the new structure, I oversee five operational units: University Police, Emergency Management, U Health Security, Campus Security, and Community Services.
 I also manage an administrative team responsible for our strategic initiatives, strategic communication and marketing, relationships with external public safety agencies, public safety committee management, community engagement, and security and law enforcement technologies.

 These divisions are working collectively toward achieving national accreditation, which requires that we meet a set of professional standards and adhere to best practices related to health, safety, and security procedures.
 To facilitate community partnership and oversight, we developed a Public Safety Advisory Committee and an Independent Review Committee, which will include students, faculty, and staff members and will ensure broad representation in public safety decision-making.
 We are also engaged in a variety of efforts aimed at increasing racial, ethnic, and gender diversity among our staff in order to better reflect and represent those whom we serve.